2019 Orlando City SC season: Pre-season

 During the offseason, Orlando City parted ways with General Manager Niki Budalić who had been at the club since January 2016 and held the role of GM for two years.
 He was replaced in the role by FC Dallas vice president of soccer operations Luiz Muzzi.
 The day after Budalić departed, the club announced that a total of nine players were out of contract, most notably captain Jonathon Spector marking the second consecutive season the team's captain had left following Kaká's retirement a year earlier.

 The club undertook its second major roster rebuild in as many years during James O'Connor's first winter transfer window in Orlando.
 By the end of December the team had already sold Amro Tarek, Mohamed El Monir and Yoshimar Yotún who had all featured in major roles in 2018 while bringing in two of O'Connor's former Louisville City players Greg Ranjitsingh and Kyle Smith from USL, as well as Ecuador international Sebas Méndez.

 Benji Michel was signed to a Homegrown deal, becoming the club's fifth homegrown player; the first to be born in Orlando and come up through the Development Academy.
 The team also tried to sign Santiago Patiño to a Homegrown contract but the move was controversially blocked by MLS.
 Luiz Muzzi continued to argue the case throughout the Combine and events leading up to the SuperDraft stating "We feel like the league did us wrong on this one."
 Orlando eventually decided to draft him with their #3 overall pick with O'Connor describing the selection as "a message to all our other homegrowns."

-Orlando announced six preseason matches for 2019 including the inaugural iteration of the OC Invitational, a preseason friendly tournament that would feature New York City FC, New England Revolution and Minnesota United with each team facing two of the other three participants.
+Orlando announced six preseason matches for 2019 including the inaugural iteration of the OC Invitational, a preseason friendly tournament that would feature New York City FC, New England Revolution and Minnesota United FC with each team facing two of the other three participants.
 It marked only the second time that the club would play preseason games open to the public following a friendly against Bahia in February 2016.
 The Lions lifted the OC Invitational trophy after winning both of their games against New York City FC and New England Revolution.
-Minnesota United would finish on the same record but with worse goal difference.
+Minnesota United FC would finish on the same record but with worse goal difference.

 On February 18, Orlando unveiled Portuguese international winger Nani as a Designated Player, joining on a free transfer from Sporting CP.